 To address these and other concerns associated with cross trades, our policies generally require that cross trades be effected at the independent "current market price" of the security or other instrument, as determined by reference to independent third party sources, and that we will execute cross trades only in the best interests of both the buying Account and the selling Account.
 Under certain circumstances set forth in our policies we may execute cross trades on behalf of our Private Funds in investments that do not have an independent current market price.
-Under our policies, cross trades are not permitted in Accounts that are subject to ERISA except pursuant to PIMCO's individual exemption from the Department of Labor that permits the in-kind purchase of Fund shares by an ERISA Client Account.
+For regulatory or other reasons, PIMCO may choose not to execute cross trades for an Account, which could disadvantage the Account as compared to funds or affiliated clients for whom PIMCO performs cross trades.
+Under our policies, cross trades are not permitted in Accounts that are subject to ERISA except pursuant to PIMCO's individual exemption from the Department of Labor that permits the in-kind purchase of Fund shares by an ERISA Client Account or pursuant to another prohibited transaction exemption or applicable rule or regulation.
 We may not engage in cross trades for Accounts in which we act as principal in the transaction without appropriate consent.
-In certain limited circumstances, with Client consent and otherwise in accordance with applicable law, we will engage in principal trades between PIMCO affiliated entities, including Allianz and its affiliates, and PIMCO Clients.